scheinerman/Matroids.jl/README.md

 # Matroids

-> THIS IS A VERY EARLY RELEASE FOR PURPOSE OF REGISTRATION
+**THIS IS A VERY EARLY RELEASE!!
+Any update below 0.1.0 might be breaking.**

 ## What is a Matroid?
 A *matroid* is a pair $(S,\mathcal{I})$ where $S$ is a set and $\mathcal{I}$ is a set